 Have more time in Barcelona Spain?

-You can easily do a few interesting day trips from Barcelona.
 If you like beautiful Mediterranean towns, a trip to Sitges will be perfect for you.
 All nature and cog rail lovers should take a day to visit the Montserrat monastery – you will love the views.
 Alternatively, if you just want to escape from the bustle of Barcelona, visit Girona for relaxing day out – the Arab baths and cathedral are really impressive!

 FACTS ABOUT BARCELONA: